savannahmarshall/Professional-README-Generator/newREADME.md

 - [Questions](#questions)

 ## Installation
-s
+sdsd

 ## Usage
-s
+ds

 ## License
-This project is licensed under the BSD 3-Clause license.
+This project is licensed under the [MIT](https://opensource.org/licenses/MIT) license.

 ## Contributing
-s
+ds

 ## Tests
-s
+ds

 ## Questions
-If you have any questions about the repo, open an issue or contact me directly at ss.
-You can find more of my work at [github.com/ss](https://github.com/ss).
+If you have any questions about the repo, open an issue or contact me directly at dsd.
+You can find more of my work at [github.com/dsd](https://github.com/dsd).